-A complete candidate persona should include everything about your ideal new hires; from basic demographic info like age and location; through details like hobbies and where they spend their time online.
+A complete candidate persona should include everything about your ideal new hires; from basic demographic info like age and location; to details like hobbies and where they spend their time online.
 The more details you can include, the better able you’ll be to target your content and advertising, and the better your conversion rates will be.

 The Core of Inbound: Content